 Virginia Beach, VA

-At the first appointment with a local surgeon in Virginia Beach, my wife Brenda and I were told I had two to three years to live.
-We left that appointment in shock, disbelief, and tears.
-Within 2 weeks, through divine intervention, I was a patient at Johns Hopkins.
-I had my right kidney removed and a partial lung resection.
+At the first appointment with a local surgeon in Virginia Beach in 2014, Ralph and his wife Brenda were told he had two to three years to live.
+They left that appointment in shock, disbelief, and tears.
+Within 2 weeks, Ralph was a patient at Johns Hopkins where he had his right kidney removed and a partial lung resection.

-We learned that Dr. Hammers had secured millions ofdollars in drugs through BMS and was trying to get funding from various departments at Johns Hopkins.
-We let him know that if he needed us, we would help with funding.
-On June 9, 2015, (one year to the date of my diagnosis), Dr. Hammers called and said he could use our help.
-Within a month, more than 100 of our friends, family, and business associates came together and raised $300,000 for the RADAX clinical trial.
-This made treatment through a clinical trial possible for 25 advanced kidney cancer patients, including me.
+Ralph and Brenda learned that Dr. Hammers had secured millions of dollars in drugs through BMS and was trying to get funding from various departments at Johns Hopkins.
+The Knapps let him know that if he needed them, they would help with funding.
+On June 9, 2015, (one year to the date of Ralph’s diagnosis), Dr. Hammers called and said he could use help.
+Within a month, more than 100 of the Knapps’ friends, family, and business associates came together and raised $300,000 for the RADAX clinical trial.
+This made treatment through a clinical trial possible for 25 advanced kidney cancer patients, including Ralph.

+Ralph realized his survival, as well as that of 60,000 other newly-diagnosed kidney cancer patients, depended on cutting-edge research.
 After a thorough search for a private funding vehicle for kidney cancer research, it was obvious there was a need for a national nonprofit to fund kidney cancer research.
-In July 2016, my wife and I co-founded the Kidney Cancer Coalition, which we later merged with KCAN to form KidneyCAN.
+In July 2016, the Knapps co-founded the Kidney Cancer Coalition, which they later merged with KCAN to form KidneyCAN.
+Raising funds for research and clinical trials and to accelerate cures for kidney cancer became Ralph’s hope and passion.

 Merlinda Chelette’s Story